ShaunCurtis/Blazr.Sitebuilder/Blazr.Sitebuilder.Builder/Source/Building-Blazor-Applications/The-Blazor-WASM-Hosted-Project.md

-# A Short Tour of the Blazor WASM hosted Project

 The Blazor Web Assembly Core Hosted project is a little confusing for newcomers to Blazor.
 This note hopefully sheds some light on it.